ScottEKendall/JAMF-Pro-Scripts/MigrationWizard/README.md

 ## Migration Wizard

-In our environment we disable users from being admins, so that also means that you cannot run Appl's Migration Assistant either, so I had to come up with a solution that would work for non-admin users.
+In our environment we disable users from being admins, so that also means that you cannot run Apple's Migration Assistant either, so I had to come up with a solution that would work for non-admin users.

 ![](/MigrationWizard/MigrationWizard-Selection.png)